rosealexander/parallel-numerical-integration-openmp/README.md

 # Parallel Numerical Integration with OpenMP

+In this example we will explore a couple of worksharing constructs using openMP, specifically loop parallelism followed by a more manual approach using thread IDs.

 Consider the following algorithm for numerical integration using the trapezoidal rule.
 ```c
 double trapezium(double from, double to, double n, double (*func)())